-Texas Vision and Dr. Branch are proud to offer LASIK eye surgery patients in Austin, Round Rock, and Cedar Park.
+Texas Vision and Dr. Branch are proud to offer LASIK eye surgery to patients in Cedar Park, Georgetown, and Temple.
 Call us today to schedule a consultation and see if LASIK is right for you.

 LASIK is FDA-Approved for permanent vision correction and performed only by an experienced surgeon at Texas Vision.

 Considering Lasik in Cedar Park?
 Get in touch with Dr. Branch and his team at Texas Vision to discuss your eye care options.

 Laser vision correction has been around for several years.
 LASIK (Laser-assisted in-situ keratomileusis) is one of two major types of Laser Vision Correction.
 The other is Advanced Surface Ablation (ASA) or photorefractive keratectomy (PRK).
 Both of these procedures are used to improve vision in people with refractive errors: nearsightedness, farsightedness, and/or astigmatism.
 Both of these procedures actually use the same laser to reshape the cornea in order to re-focus the eye.
 The difference in the procedures is in the technique used to prepare the cornea prior to using the laser for re-shaping.
 In LASIK a very thin flap of cornea is created using a laser and is folded back prior to changing the shape of the middle layer of the cornea with the laser, and in ASA (or PRK) the top layer of the cornea is actually gently removed prior to proceeding with the laser (the layer re-grows after the surgery under a bandage contact lens).